brunorijsman/firefly-configurations/features/ospf-single-area/ospf-single-area.md

 # OSPF Single Area

-In this chapter shows how to configure the Open Shortest Path First (OSPF) in Junos using a virtual topology using routing instances.
+This chapter shows how to configure Open Shortest Path First (OSPF) in Junos using a virtual topology using routing instances.
 This is a basic OSPF configuration with a single area.

 ## Topology